McLean Hospital is dedicated to improving the lives of people and families affected by psychiatric illness. McLean pursues this mission by:

 - Patients whose balance results from “non-covered” services where insurance has determined that the patient is fully responsible for the charges associated with certain excluded services.
 This includes services where the insurer denied coverage due to the insurer’s limitations. (e.g., out of network and Medicare cap).

-This policy excludes co-payments, deductibles, and co-insurance.
+The financial assistance policy excludes co-payments, deductibles, and co-insurance.

-This program is limited to patients with demonstrated financial hardship either due to limited income or in cases where their medical bills are a significant portion of their income.
+This policy is limited to patients with demonstrated financial hardship either due to limited income or in cases where their medical bills are a significant portion of their income.
 The most recently published Federal Income Poverty Guide (FPG) will be used as the primary determinant.
 A combination of income and available assets will be used to determine the appropriate discount available.
 In all cases, the total income of the family will be used in this determination.
 Discounts are generally limited to patients with family incomes of less than 301% of the FPG.

 Financial Assistance Due to Excessive Medical Bills